artecs-group/PERCIVAL/README.md

 You can find the original CVA6 repo here: https://github.com/openhwgroup/cva6

+# 64-bit version (Big-PERCIVAL) coming soon!
+In the meantime, you can read about it in our pre-print: https://doi.org/10.48550/arXiv.2305.06946

 ## Publication

 If you use PERCIVAL in your academic work you can cite us: